 Roasted red pepper tomato basil soup may be just the thing I need to release my strong grip on summer.
 Cuz I’m still holding on tight.
 And so are my tomato plants.

-The tomatoes in my garden have gone into full blown panic mode.
+The tomatoes in my garden have gone into full-blown panic mode.
 The air has suddenly shifted to cooler temperatures and night has crept in like a silent daylight thief making the days shorter and causing both myself and my tomatoes to feel somewhat resistant to the inevitable changes of the season.
-My tomatoes have just realized its now or never if they are going to pursue their full potential.
+My tomatoes have finally realized it’s now or never if they are going to pursue their full potential.
 And as for myself, I’m sitting with a giant bucket full of tomatoes wondering how in the world we’re going to make use of this bounty before they spoil.

 Cue roasted red pepper tomato basil soup.

 Soups are the signature of autumn.
 And a way to hold on to the sweet flavors of summer.
 This roasted red pepper tomato basil soup is no exception.

 It’s perfect for meal prepping, freezing for later, eating with grilled cheese sandwiches, and awesome at taking care of the rapidly overflowing abundance of tomatoes in the garden.
 Like most homemade soups, this tomato soup will win any match-up against its store-bought counterpart with it’s big, bold flavor.
 Any day.
 Any time.
 We’re getting competitive.
 Watch out.